Scott Friedman

 Former Senior Policy Advisor to the House Committee on Homeland Security

-Earlier in his career Mr. Friedman worked for Deloitte Consulting LLP as a member of the supply chain practice as an expert in supply chain risk and the intersection of government and commercial supply chains.
-He started his career as an officer in the United States Army’s 82nd Airborne Division where deployed twice to Afghanistan for Operation ENDURING FREEDOM.
-He has a B.A. in International Studies from American University.
+Earlier in his career, Scott worked in the private sector as part of Deloitte’s supply chain practice and began his career as an officer in the U.S. Army’s 82nd Airborne Division.
+He holds a B.A. in International Studies from American University.

 “Technology is the bedrock for all future diplomatic engagement.
 Whether it be transformational hardware, labor force participation or value generated from digital assets — how the world comes together, or moves apart, will be determined by how nations come to terms with these defining features of the next generation.”